reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactive-transport-calcite-dolomite-custom.rst

     :end-before: Step 4

-We specify the considered rock domain by setting coordinates of its left and right boundaries to 0.0 and 100.0, respectively.
+We specify the considered rock domain by setting coordinates of its left and right boundaries to 0.0 m and 100.0 m, respectively.
 The discretization parameters, i.e., the number of cells and steps in time, are both set to 100.
 The reactive transport modelling procedure assumes a constant fluid velocity of 1 m/day (1.16 · |10e-5| m/s) and the same diffusion coefficient of |10e-9| m2/s for all fluid species (without dispersivity).
 The size of the time-step is set to 10 minutes.
-Temperature and pressure are set to 60 |degC| and 100 bar respectively.
+Temperature and pressure are set to 60 |degC| and 100 bar, respectively, throughout the whole tutorial.

 The chemical equilibrium calculations performed in each mesh cell, at every time step, can be done using a *conventional algorithm* (provided by class